microsoft/live-share/docs/quickstart/share.md

 # Quickstart: Share your first project

-> **Note: Visual Studio Live Share is currently in preview.
-User experience and features are not final.**

 Welcome to Visual Studio Live Share!
 Live Share enables you to collaboratively edit and debug with others in real time, regardless what programming languages you're using or app types you're building.
 It allows you to instantly and securely share your current project, and then as needed, share debugging sessions, terminal instances, localhost web apps, voice calls, and more!

 Ready to get going?
 Team collaboration should be so quick and natural, that it becomes harder not to do it!
 For this reason, Visual Studio Live Share makes it simple to get started, so that you can seamlessly begin sharing your work and ideas.